Inneren12/QWeld/README.md

 - Once you finish a practice session, a **Last used** preset appears; choosing it restores the previously saved blocks, explicit tasks, and distribution while logging `[practice_preset] name=LastUsed … dist=<mode>`.
 - Starting practice now persists the chosen scope via `UserPrefsDataStore`, logging `[practice_scope_saved]` with the normalized blocks/tasks so the next sheet opening preselects the remembered scope and highlights **Last used**.

+### Practice: manual question count
+- Set the practice session length anywhere between 5 and 125 questions with the new stepper, numeric field, or slider directly inside the scope sheet.
+- The field clamps invalid input, shows a localized hint when the range is exceeded, and even supports `Ctrl` + arrow adjustments for keyboard users.
+- Confirming practice saves the chosen size back to `UserPrefsDataStore` and overrides preset totals, logging `[practice_size] value=<n> source=manual|preset` before launching the attempt.

 ### F5-D review & explain
 - Complete an exam attempt to unlock the Review screen, which lists every answered item with your selection, the correct choice, and the quick rationale from the bank.
 - Tapping **Explain** opens a bottom sheet that pulls structured content from `app-android/src/main/assets/explanations/<locale>/<taskId>/<id>__explain_<locale>.json`; the sheet falls back to the quick rationale if the asset is missing.